NextCenturyCorporation/AIDA-Interchange-Format/README.md

 *    code to translate from the TAC KBP Coldstart++ KB format into this format.
      `src/main/java/edu/isi/gaia/ColdStart2AidaInterchange.kt`.

+*    code to translate a simple format for entity and event mentions in images to AIF:
+     `src/main/java/edu/isi/gaia/ImagesToAIF.kt`

 We recommend using Turtle format for AIF when working with single document files (for readability) but N-Triples for working with large KBs (for speed).